STB (TV channel)

 STB (СТБ) is a Ukrainian commercial television network.
 Today, the coverage area of the network is 85% of Ukraine's territory.
-It is broadcast in all Oblast centers and all Ukrainian cities with a population greater than 50,000.
+It is broadcast in all Oblast administrative centers and all Ukrainian cities with a population greater than 50,000.
 It occupies the 1st place in the list of the leading TV networks in Ukraine.

-The channel is a part of Starlight Media broadcasting group, created by Viktor Pinchuk.
+The channel is a part of Starlight Media broadcasting group, created by Victor Pinchuk.

 History

 The founders of the networks were Ukrainian and American companies: International Media Center, Shachar Enterprises, Inc., Internews Netouron K. The STB was launched on 2 June 1997.
 Since 1997, STB was controlled by Volodymyr Sivkovych, a Ukrainian businessman and politician.
 He was the one, who decided to create the TV channel.
-Since September, 1996, the crew of STB broadcast news under the title Vikna (Вікна, "Windows") on the frequency of UT-2.
+Since September 1996, the crew of STB broadcast news under the title Vikna (Вікна, "Windows") on the frequency of UT-2.

-In 1999, STB fell under the influence of companies of the Russian Lukoil Group through its Norcross Corporation because of pro Russia pro Kremlin pro Putin Leonid Kuchma's support for aggressive actions taken against STB management's independent position in early 1999 resulting in Oleksiy Fedun, who made STB into a very pro Kuchma platform, becoming the executive president of the network on September 6, 1999.
+In 1999, STB fell under the influence of companies of the Russian Lukoil Group through its Norcross Corporation because of pro Russia pro Kremlin pro Putin Leonid Kuchma's support for aggressive actions taken against STB management's independent position in early 1999 resulting in Oleksiy Fedun, who made STB into a very pro Kuchma platform, becoming the executive president of the network on 6 September 1999.

 In 2000, the popularity of the channel rose.
 The most popular programs are Vikna.
 News., Vikna.
 Business., Vikna.
 Capital-city., Vikna.
 Crimes., Vikna.
 Sport. and Vikna.
 Midnight.
 STB becomes an info-channel.